"

 Every marketing metric or KPI requires some type of measurement, and it should be based on legitimate data.
 When marketers define a KPI, they should also define what data will be used to calculate the KPI, as well as the source of that data.
 At times, different people or teams might have different assumptions about how to calculate the metric, so it is wise to clarify this during the definitional stage.

 It isn’t uncommon for people to identify KPIs and then discover that they don’t have ready access to the information needed for measurement.
 This can be a good motivator for defining a process to obtain that information.
-Or it can be a cue that perhaps a different KPI based on more readily available information would be a better option.
+Alternatively, it may be a cue that a different KPI, based on more readily available information, would be a better option.

 When to Measure

 When to measure depends on what is readily available for marketers and managers to track and maintain.
-If it takes a lot of manual effort to generate a KPI report, or managers are spending hours per day or week compiling and reporting metrics, it could significantly cut into productive work time—and it might be wise to investigate alternatives.
+If generating a KPI report requires a significant amount of manual effort, or managers spend hours per day or week compiling and reporting metrics, it could significantly reduce productive work time.
+In such cases, it may be wise to investigate alternatives.
 Fortunately, CRM and other systems that build KPI dashboard reports into their regular, day-to-day functions are readily available.
 In these cases, systems automatically calculate KPIs, which makes them easy to monitor over time and adjust course as needed.
-Typically managers should monitor KPIs at least once per quarter, in order to gauge progress and learn what’s working and how to improve.
+Typically, managers should monitor KPIs at least once a quarter to gauge progress and identify what’s working and how to improve.

 Video: Defining KPIs